dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

 ### Caveats

+#### Multimodal Distributions

 There are some issues with this model.
 First, some distributions, like `dotnet/runtime`'s pipeline have a multimodal distribution.
 This means we cannot accurately predict their pipeline duration.
 In this case, their distribution is multimodal because their first step, `Evaluate Paths` evaluates the changes in a given PR, and runs or skips different steps of their pipeline.

+We will hide the estimated time and instead inform the user that their pipeline cannot be predicted as it is too variable.
+This will also handle the case where the range of a CI pipeline exceeds the estimated time (*e.g.* `1min ± 5min`)

+#### Infrastructure Outages

 In addition, there is the issue of AzDo, Helix, or builds being on the floor, and we still give customers an estimate, blissfully unaware of any infrastructure errors.
 In the Juptyer notebook, I dive into an anomaly detection model, based on Helix work item wait times trying to predict this, but the model only improves accuracy by $0.3\%$.

-#### Possible Solutions

-For pipelines like runtime's, where the distribution is multimodal, we will hide the estimated time and instead inform the user that their pipeline cannot be predicted as it is too variable.
-This will also handle the case where the range of a CI pipeline exceeds the estimated time (*e.g.* `1min ± 5min`)

 For Helix and/or AzDo being on the floor, we will rely on our Known Issues infrastructure, and simply hide the checks when there are any critical infrastructure issues.